medic/cht-docs/content/en/apps/reference/app-settings/transitions.md

 These forms should only be accessible to offline users (replacing online users is not currently supported).
 This is the default in the example app form properties file ([see `replace_user.properties.json`](https://github.com/medic/cht-core/blob/master/config/default/forms/app/replace_user.properties.json)).

-You can prevent a user from being replaced multiple times by including `!contact.user_for_contact.replaced` in the form properties expression.
+You can prevent a user from being replaced multiple times by including `!contact.user_for_contact || !contact.user_for_contact.replace` in the form properties expression.

 See the `replace_user` app form provided in the [Default config](https://github.com/medic/cht-core/tree/master/config/default) as an example.